wlswotmd/gef/README.md

     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/command-break.png)
 * `main-break`: sets a breakpoint at `main` with or without symbols, then continue.
     * This is useful when you just want to run to `main` under using qemu-user or pin, or debugging no-symbol ELF.
+* `regdump-break`: sets a breakpoint which dumps specified registers if hit.
 * `break-if-taken`/`break-if-not-taken`: sets a breakpoint which breaks if branch is taken (or not taken).
 * `distance`: calculates the offset from its base address.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/distance.png)